Knowledge Hub

 What’s the first thing you should do when another business doesn’t pay an invoice?

-First and foremost, it’s advisable to try and chase up the outstanding invoice, and it’s recommended that you put any chasers in writing in order to keep an easily trackable record of all correspondence.
-A simple email with a copy of the invoice attached might be all that it takes to prompt payment, and it’s also recommended that you keep the tone relatively friendly at the outset; reminding the other party of when the payment due date was and highlighting your company’s late payment terms (if you have any in place – if not, it’s a good idea to put a policy together on this and/or insert such terms into your formal Terms & Conditions of trading so that the process is as streamlined and smooth as possible).
+You should try and chase up the outstanding invoice, and it’s recommended that you put any chasers in writing in order to keep an easily trackable record of all correspondence.
+A simple email with a copy of the invoice attached might be all that it takes to prompt payment, and it’s also recommended that you keep the tone friendly at the outset; reminding the other party of when the payment due date was and highlighting your company’s late payment terms.

-It’s prudent to follow up on an unanswered written chaser with a telephone call, because this might serve the dual purpose of revealing whether your correspondence is going to the right person in the organisation, or whether there’s a dispute of some kind around payment of the invoice.
+It’s a good idea to follow up on an unanswered written chaser with a telephone call, because this might serve the dual purpose of revealing whether your correspondence is going to the right person in the organisation, or whether there’s a dispute of some kind around payment of the invoice.

 What are your legal options if you establish that there’s a dispute?